 Stop 4 -Colonial Park Cemetery

-The next stop along our walk is at the Colonial Park Cemetery.
-Rumor has it that the bones of pirates from the 1700s are buried here, but it’s hard to tell what stories are true!
+The next stop along our Savannah Walking Tour is at the Colonial Park Cemetery.
+Rumor has it that the bones of pirates from the 1700s are buried here, but around here, it’s hard to tell which stories are true!
 I remember years ago, I saw a skull and crossbones on one of the walls in the cemetery.
 Not sure if that was one of the pirates or not?!
 One story that is true, however, is the story of Button Gwinnett.

 Button Gwinnett, is not “literary” in the traditional sense, but he was a very important one in the history of our country.
 Gwinnett was one of three Georgia representatives to the Continental Congress in 1776 and was one of the original signers of the Declaration of Independence.

 Gwinnett was killed in a duel in 1777 after a failed invasion of Florida, and he is buried in Savannah’s Colonial Park Cemetery.
 So while he didn’t make a significant contribution to our country legislatively, he is remembered around Savannah because he is buried there!
 And, because of his early death, his signature (as one of the original signers) is very valuable and sought after!